SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

    LangRef also says (){}[].,;: are reserved punctuation, but those aren't valid operator characters anyway.
    OK to omit them from this list of reserved tokens?

+..
+Dot is weird.
+Otherwise, fine as is.

 The whitespace around an operator is used to determine whether an operator is used as a prefix operator, a postfix operator,